szmnkrisz/MiscallenousProblems/README.md

-Project Euler and other interesting problems
+Miscallenous problems
-This repo contains solutions for Project Euler problems and other math-related problems that can be done with coding.
+This repo contains solutions for problems that I came across during my studies, conversations with friends, or while browsing through the internet.
+These problems mostly require some mathematical background as well as ability to correctly code the solutions.